Solomon Islands Entry Requirements

 Recommended Vaccinations

-- Rabies - for travelers with extensive outdoor activities or animal contact
+- Rabies (for travelers involved in outdoor activities or working with animals)

 Health Insurance